LcsSlv/Emerging-Programming-Skills/README.md

-# Data Science Certificate Project
+# Data Analyst Certificate Project

 This project serves as the final project to complete my professional Data Analyst certificate from IBM.
 It encompasses a collection of Jupyter Notebooks, each focusing on different aspects of data science.